 Learn to analyze failure

-See: Accident: TransAsia GE235 for more about this accident.
+See: Case Study: TransAsia GE235 for more about this accident.

 I have been hearing that it is wise to learn from your mistakes from very early on, and that sentiment has continued for as long as I have been a pilot.
 But the engineer in me has always added to the thought: "It is wiser to learn from someone else's mistakes."
 When the cost of making a mistake in an airplane can be very high, we should learn to deeply analyze what went wrong.
 (So that we don't repeat the mistake.)